Keynote Speaker I

 Keynote Speaker III

-Prof. Tang Liu, Sichuan Normal University, China
+Prof. Tang Liu, Vice dean of College of Computer Science, Sichuan Normal University, China

 Biography: